mauriciopoppe/blog/site/content/notes/documenting-my-life.md

 libraries: ['doodle']
 ---

-## Why am I documenting my life?
+## Why?

+I want to record the details of my daily life, the small wonders, and the quiet moments.
-Ordinary moments don't have value right now, but they will have value over time.
+Maybe they're ordinary moments which may not seem valuable now, but they will become more so over time.

 We might think that mundane things will stay the same forever, but they don't.

 [I took the following notes from a vlogger that I admire called Riza](https://www.youtube.com/watch?v=fO43lbqSOkU):